Customers Bancorp (CUBI) Gets a Buy Rating from Maxim Group

-According to TipRanks.com, Diana has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.9% and a 43.0% success rate.
-Diana covers the Financial sector, focusing on stocks such as First Eagle Alternative Capital BDC, First Savings Financial Group, and Arlington Asset Investment.
+According to TipRanks.com, Diana has 0 stars on 0-5 stars ranking scale with an average return of -5.5% and a 43.4% success rate.
+Diana covers the Financial sector, focusing on stocks such as First Eagle Alternative Capital BDC, First Savings Financial Group, and Westamerica Bancorporation.

-Currently, the analyst consensus on Customers Bancorp is a Moderate Buy with an average price target of $24.00, representing a 76.0% upside.
-In a report released today, B.Riley Financial also upgraded the stock to Buy with a $21.00 price target.
+Currently, the analyst consensus on Customers Bancorp is a Moderate Buy with an average price target of $24.50, implying a 75.0% upside from current levels.
+In a report issued on October 30, B.Riley Financial also upgraded the stock to Buy with a $21.00 price target.

 See today’s analyst top recommended stocks >>